iilab/contentascode/technology/implementation/docsmith.md

 You can go to the next level by using another free online service (Travis CI) to build your site.
 This will provide you with additional features such as using validations.
 For instance to check that links are working or that your content is generally well formatted and readable.
 You can activate travis by going to travis-ci.com signing up and activating travis for your USER/REPO project.

 Is that it?
 Yes, now you'll receive emails with notifications each time there is a problem with your website build, like a broken link or possible other problems with your site.

+(Open an issue to report broken link, replace with an archive.org link if broken link!)

 ### Choose a theme